Christian fundamentalism and conspiracy theories: Later 20th century

+Adherence and links between fundamentalism and conspiracies

 Adherence to conspiracy theories is particularly important in fundamentalist evangelical churches.
 Some pastors have explained this phenomenon with the distrust of expertise, which encourages citizens to challenge established authority figures.
 Others have described the mechanism of faith as "[mutating] into vulnerability to conspiracy theories" as well as apocalyptic narratives and Christian nationalism playing roles.

-According to a 2018 survey by LifeWay Research for the Wheaton College Billy Graham Center, 46% of self-identified evangelicals and 52% of evangelicals by belief believe that mainstream media spreads fake news.
+Biblical literalism is a key belief of Christian fundamentalism.
+A 2022 study concluded that rather than biblical literalism alone being the greatest factor behind conspiracy thinking, "it is the intersection of Christian nationalism and biblical literalism that best predicts conspiracy thinking".
+The 2021 Baylor University Religion Survey found that Christians who hold to biblical literalism were significantly more likely than other Americans to believe in Democratic-run pedophile rings, one of the tenets of QAnon; election denialism; and, to a lesser degree, that the COVID-19 vaccine should not be trusted.
 A 2022 study among Polish Roman Catholics found a positive correlation between religious fundamentalism and COVID-19 conspiracy beliefs.
+Another 2022 study on the link between fundamentalism and conspiracy beliefs found that "people with high religious fundamentalism are more likely to endorse conspiracy theories".
+More broadly, according to a 2018 survey by LifeWay Research for the Wheaton College Billy Graham Center, 46% of self-identified evangelicals and 52% of evangelicals by belief believe that mainstream media spreads fake news.

 Criticism

 Outlets such as Christianity Today and Religion News Service have covered the movement's impact among congregations.

 In 2017, Ed Stetzer wrote that Christians should repent of spreading false conspiracy theories and fake news online, which he says "directly violates Scripture's prohibition from bearing false witness against our neighbors".
 He argued that "The Seth Rich conspiracy theory is a textbook example of false witness...
 Without seriously defending their claims, conservative Christians across the country accused their neighbor of murder."